 8. Loch Ness and Castle Urquhart

-Situated 21 kms south of Inverness don’t miss beautiful Loch Ness.
+Situated 21 km south of Inverness don’t miss beautiful Loch Ness.
 Take a drive around the loch and stop off along the way to enjoy the spectacular scenery.

 Castle Urquhart, once Scotland’s largest castle stands on the banks of Loch Ness and is a must for any visitor.

-Don’t forget to keep an eye out for the Loch’s famous alleged resident – Nessie!
+Don’t forget to keep an eye out for the most famous alleged resident of Loch Ness – Nessie!

 Read more | Loch Ness cruise

 9. Loch Lomond and the Trossachs National Park